Girls basketball notes: Barnes leads Lighthouse to fourth sectional title

 LaPorte prepares for rematch

-After downing their sectional hosts, Munster and LaPorte will meet for the second time this season in the Class 4A LaPorte Regional semifinals.
+After downing their sectional hosts on Feb.
+8, Munster and LaPorte will meet for the second time this season in the Class 4A LaPorte Regional semifinals.

 The Mustangs stunned Lake Central and earned a 46-44 win thanks to junior forward Holly Kaim's game-winning layup, while the Slicers downed Michigan City 51-38 behind junior forward Ryin Ott's team-high 21 points.